jazzband/django-pipeline/docs/compilers.rst

 Coffee Script compiler
 ======================

-The Coffee Script compiler use `Coffee Script <http://jashkenas.github.com/coffee-script/>`_ to compile your javascripts.
+The Coffee Script compiler uses `Coffee Script <http://jashkenas.github.com/coffee-script/>`_ to compile your javascripts.

 To use it add this to your ``PIPELINE_COMPILERS`` ::